Yash-patell/Voice_bot/README.md

-#  Voice Interview Bot – Home.LLC Assignment
+#  Voice Interview Bot

-This is an AI-powered voice interview assistant that listens to your spoken questions, transcribes them, and responds like **Yash Patel**, a candidate applying for a remote AI role at **Home.LLC**.
-The bot uses:
+This is an AI-powered voice interview assistant that listens to your spoken questions, transcribes them, and responds like **Yash Patel**

 -  **Gemini API** (Generative AI from Google)
 -  **Google Cloud Text-to-Speech**